alasca-association/tarook/docs/user/reference/services/vault.rst

 This configuration must be stored in your cluster key-value secrets engine under ``kv/data/vault-backup-s3-config``.

-Inserting the Vault backup S3 config into Vault can be automated by storing the configuration at ``config/vault_backup_s3_config.yaml`` and then triggering the Vault update script:
+Inserting the Vault backup S3 config into Vault can be automated by storing the configuration at ``config/vault/backup_s3_config.yaml``, setting :ref:`configuration-options.yk8s.k8s-service-layer.vault.s3_config_file` accordingly, then triggering the Vault update script:

 .. code:: console